Altruva-Lab/lineage/README.md

 - Concepts from mathematics, statistics, and engineering became prerequisites for later breakthroughs
 - Core abstractions survived even as implementations changed

+## Why This Project Exists

+AI is difficult to learn not because it is inherently complex, but because it is poorly structured.

+Lineage solves this by organizing AI as a causal system.

 This project does **not** attempt to catalog every school of thought, debate, or competing interpretation in AI.
 Early AI, in particular, contains conflicting definitions and frameworks.
 Rather than flattening those tensions into a neutral encyclopedia, Lineage takes a deliberate stance:

 - We acknowledge alternative interpretations.